cloudmesh-community/book/chapters/prg/python/python.md

 ```

 We can get the individual elements again from Generators if we do a
-for loop over new_numbers like we did above.
-OR we can convert it into
+for loop over new_numbers like we did previously.
+Alternatively, we
-a list and then print it.
+can convert it into a list and then print it.

 ``` python
 new_numbers = (x*10 for x in [1,2,3,4,5])